-Storyteller.
-I write fiction: stories big on character and heart, usually twisting and suspenseful, often dark and funny, with historical tensions swirling under the surface and flashes of the fabulist.
+Storyteller: I write stories big on character and heart, usually twisting and suspenseful, often dark and funny, with historical tensions swirling under the surface and flashes of the fabulist.
 In this space, I also write short essays and poetry, micro-fiction, and updates on publications and life.
+I first learned this art from my grandmother, who in nearing her centenarian milestone is still one of the wittiest and wonderful storytellers I know.

 I began this blog in 2016 under the tagline “cracking the past’s glass,” and, over the years, I have written many pieces jabbing at glass ceilings, not only of a culture of toxic masculinity but also at the trappings of bigotry and greed that build walls when we should be building bridges.
 The poor still go hungry.
 The homeless abound.
 We derail programs instead of fixing them–National Health Care, anyone?
 More than 40% of cancer patients in the United States file for bankruptcy within two years of diagnosis.
 The global pandemic illustrated the imbalances in our systems.
-We argue about pointless things when we should be listening, trying to help.
+We engage in endless arguments about pointless things instead of listening and looking for compromise.
 These themes are often threaded through my fiction and poetry, forming a colorful and, hopefully, poignant tapestry of words.

 I won’t stop jabbing.
 I am motivated.
-I move my pen daily.
+I move my pen.
 Ink flows.

 I invite you to pull up a chair and stay.